Perspectives on Constrained Forecasting: Introduction

+With this background, the current paper explores conditioning using Bayesian decision analysis to contrast with the probabilistic approach.
+This begins with discussion of optimal Bayesian point forecast selection subject to constraints.
+Beyond the basics of exploring the roles of different loss functions and the optimization questions to compute constrained point forecasts, this discussion emphasizes the broader pay-offs of a full Bayesian analysis that can come from exploring the full predictive distributions of outcome losses.
+The second general decision analysis development involves entropic tilting (ET).
+This defines a nice methodological bridge between traditional probabilistic conditioning and the developments of Bayesian point forecast and optimization approaches.

 Section~\ref{sec:setting} discusses constrained forecasting in the simplest setting of overlaying a sum constraint on an outcome vector to be predicted.
-With examples, this section discusses the traditional probabilistic approach, then introduces the Bayesian decision analysis approach in generality.
-Section~\ref{sec:decisionanalysisexamples} defines and explores a range of relevant loss functions, particularly highlighting some of central use and importance in commercial and economic forecasting with positive outcomes.
-Section~\ref{sec:examples} discusses illuminating, illustrative examples using multivariate lognormal forecast distributions.
+With examples, this section discusses the traditional probabilistic approach, Bayesian decision analysis perspectives to define constraint point forecasts, and introduces the Bayesian entropic tilting approach.
+Section~\ref{sec:decisionanalysisexamples} details relevant loss functions, highlighting some of central use and importance in commercial and economic forecasting with positive outcomes, with additional technical development in the Supplementary Material.
+Section~\ref{sec:examples} discusses examples using multivariate lognormal forecast distributions, including a 100$-$dimensional example related to applications in constrained commercial forecasting.
 Section~\ref{sec:conclusion} concludes with general comments and discussion of extensions.
 Supporting technical details and additional illustrative examples are given in Supplementary Material.